Education and Society

 - No upcoming courses.

-Exploring Social Science provides an introduction to the role of education in modern societies, with particular reference to England and Wales.
+Exploring Social Science – Education and Society provides an introduction to the role of education in modern societies, with particular reference to England and Wales.
 The emphasis of the module will be on developing an understanding of the relationship between education and society and, in this way, the module will provide a foundation for further studies.

 The social determinants of educational attainment, such as class, gender end ethnicity will be discussed in relation to discourses of inequality and the role of social policy.
 The course will explore barriers to educational attainment and examine education in terms of engagement and disengagement; and differential outcomes.
 Throughout the course you will consider who benefits from the education system both in a historical context and in contemporary Wales.